posts

 Gallery:

-Honorary patron: Polish Olympic Committee
+Honorary Patron: Polish Olympic Committee

-Guardians: The Metropolitan Archbishop of Bialystok, Dr. Józef Guzdek
+Guardian: The Metropolitan Archbishop of Bialystok, Dr. Józef Guzdek

 Major of the Polish Army, cavalryman and one of the most talented Polish riders of the 1936s, Olympic silver medalist in the team eventing competition in Berlin (XNUMX).